 - Admitted to practice law only in the states listed above.

-Reed is an associate in the Vorys Houston office and a member of the intellectual property, entertainment, and technology protection group and Vorys eControl.
+Reed is an associate in the Vorys Houston office and a member of the Vorys eControl group.
 She has experience assisting with the investigation, pursuit and litigation of cases in the areas of trademark law, consumer protection law, false advertising, and unfair and deceptive trade practices.
 Reed also has experience assisting with the development and implementation of product distribution and enforcement strategies designed to protect brand value by controlling online sales.

 Reed received her J.D. from the University of Houston Law Center, where she was the chief articles editor for Houston Business & Tax Law Journal and president of the Student Bar Association.
 She was a recipient of the Distinguished Service Award, conferred by the faculty of the University of Houston Law Center.
 Reed received her B.A. cum laude from the University of Houston.